top of page

 Brake Pad Sensor Light

+The brake pad sensor light will show on your dashboard when there is any issue with your brakes, such as low brake fluid or brake pads wearing thin.
 An amber light indicates a fault that needs repair, while a red light indicates a major fault and you should not drive as your brakes are in danger of failing.

 Brake System Light

+The brake system light works in much the same was as the brake pad sensor light but covers the entire braking system.
 If the brake system light is yellow, your brakes may be in need of repair.
 If the light is red it is unsafe to drive.

 If your parking brake light remains on after you release the parking break, there might be a fault with a sensor or the parking brake itself.